WHY VISIT YOSEMITE PARK?

 what to do

-The primary activities in Yosemite are sightseeing, photography, hiking, backpacking, horseback riding, rock climbing and fishing.
+The primary activities in Yosemite are sightseeing, photography, hiking, backpacking, horseback riding, biking, rock climbing, and fishing.
 Although there are other things people like to do, these are the lion’s share of your choices.

 visit yosemite on your own or with a tour company?